wq/wq/docs/overview/nested-forms.md

   </li>
 </ul>

 Like the common field types, wq allows nested forms to be specified using either the XLSForm syntax or directly with Python code.
 The later is quite a bit more involved due to the need to make wq.db properly serialize the nested relationship.
 If possible, you may want to start from the XLSForm version and then tweak the output of `wq addform`.
+Otherwise, you can start from the example below.
+Note that the child model should be serialized with a subclass of `AttachmentSerializer` while the parent model should be serialized with a subclass of `AttachedModelSerializer` (both provided by `wq.db.patterns`).

 *XLSForm Definition*: